is-a-good-dev/docs/format.md

 - *"owner"* - This is a category for your information.
 This section needs to be filled out, or your PR will **not** be merged.
   - *"username"* - This is where you put your Github username.
   - *"email"* - This is where you put your email.
-- *"target"* - This is a category for the record information.
+- *"record-type"* - This is a category for the record information.
-  - *"record-type"* - This key will be replaced with either  `A` or `CNAME`.
-This is where you will add the record type and the target.
+  - *"name"* - This is the desired subdomain.
+  - *"value"* - This is the value for the record, for example with an `A` record it would be an IP.
 - *"proxied"* - Whether you need it proxied through Cloudflare.
 If you don't know what it means, leave it to false.

 ## JSON Example